conuko/mobile-flashcards/README.md

 ## Platform

 This app has only been tested on an Android phone and Android Emulator using the Expo app and Android Emulator.

-## Functionalities

-- Create a deck which can hold an unlimited number of cards.
-- Add a card to a specific deck.
-- Start a quiz on a specific deck.
-- Toggle a button to reveal the answer.
-- Select Correct/Incorrect for each question of the quiz.
-- Receive the score once the quiz is completed
-- Receive a daily notification to remind to study if users haven't already completed a quizz.

-## Views

-This app has currently 5 views:

-- HomeScreen (DeckList View)
-- Deck (Individual Deck View)
-- Quiz
-- New Deck
-- New Question

 ## Important info about the DATA